webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/is-licensed-to-carry.md

+---
+aliases:
----,aliases:,- is licensed to carry,tags:,- Compendium/CSRD/en/Foci,---
+- is licensed to carry
+tags:
+- Compendium/CSRD/en/Foci
+---

 You carry a gun and you know how to use it in a fight.
  ### Intrusion